wannapreneur to journeypreneur

 wannapreneurial misperception #3

-For years, we’d thought that, if only our financial resources were sufficient to take a year or more off, we’d do it in a heartbeat.
+For years, we’d imagined that, if only our financial resources were sufficient to take a year or more off, we’d do it in a heartbeat.
+(One of our life goals was to spend at least a year living and working in Europe).
 No excuses, no regrets.
 No looking back.

 And yet, even after the die was cast, and we were all but embarked upon a journey that could last at least three years(!) outside the rat race (were we dreaming?!), we still felt a sense of doubt.

-The choice to take sabbatical, to actually go through with it, was ultimately a tough one.
+The choice to step out of an established career for the sake of sabbatical, to actually go through with it, was ultimately a tough one.
 We were hesitant, emotionally more than financially.

 Circumstances beyond our control – thankfully – helped us break through that veil of doubt in order for us to learn this truth…